aristoteleo/dynast-release/docs/technical_information.rst

 The latter three groups are mutually exclusive.

-.. _statistical_correction:
+.. _statistical_estimation:

-Statistical correction
+Statistical estimation
 ^^^^^^^^^^^^^^^^^^^^^^
-Dynast can statistically correct unlabeled and labeled RNA counts by modeling the distribution as a binomial mixture model [Jürges2018]_.
-Statistical correction can be run by supplying the :code:`--correct` argument.
-Note that this procedure significantly increases the runtime.
+Dynast can statistically estimate unlabeled and labeled RNA counts by modeling the distribution as a binomial mixture model [Jürges2018]_.
+Statistical estimation can be run with :code:`dynast estimate` (see :ref:`estimate`).

 Overview
 ''''''''